Performance and scaling for Aurora Serverless v2 - Amazon Aurora

 Choosing the minimum Aurora Serverless v2 capacity setting for a cluster

 It's tempting to always choose 0.5 for the minimum Aurora Serverless v2 capacity setting.
-That value allows the DB instance to scale down the most when it's completely idle.
-However, depending on how you use that cluster and the other settings that you configure, a different value might be the most effective.
+That value allows the DB instance to scale down to the smallest capacity when it's completely idle, while remaining active.
+You can also enable automatic pause behavior by specifying a minimum capacity of 0 ACUs, as explained in Scaling to Zero ACUs with automatic pause and resume for Aurora Serverless v2.
+However, depending on how you use that cluster and the other settings that you configure, a different minimum capacity might be the most effective.
 Consider the following factors when choosing the minimum capacity setting:

 • The scaling rate for an Aurora Serverless v2 DB instance depends on its current capacity.
 The higher the current capacity, the faster it can scale up.
 If you need the DB instance to quickly scale up to a very high capacity, consider setting the minimum capacity to a value where the scaling rate meets your requirement.